Public Works: Capital Projects (8500D)

 Percent of New Projects Not Started in the Same Year Funded and Not Completed Within Two Years, Excluding Multi-Year Projects

-The Program is projected to meet the target of single-year projects, not started in the same year, funded and not completed within two years.
+The Program met the target of single-year projects, not started in the same year funded and not completed within two years.
+Many of these projects are new and span a 2-year project cycle and are still in progress.
 By reducing and reprioritizing projects within the Program, the scheduling of project execution has become more manageable.
-The Program will also work with outside departments and the Budget and Performance Office to define a more efficient prioritization and process for mid-year Capital project requests to address mid-year requests which can adversely impact performance.
+The Program will continue to work with outside departments and the Budget and Performance Office to communicate prioritizations and processes to address mid-year Capital project requests, which can adversely impact performance.

 Capital Project Expenditures

-- Hall of Justice replacement of Air Handling Units
+- Hall of Justice Replace Air Handling Units

 - Old Courthouse Façade Renovation